PharosVPN

 Compromise containment

-buoy→ attacker gets that node's key + the CA cert (not key).
-Cannot impersonatehelmor other nodes.
-Operator revokes the node cert. - Compromised remote
+• Compromised node → attacker gets that node's key + the CA cert (not key).
+Cannot impersonate coxswain or other nodes.
+Operator revokes the node cert.

-beacon→ attacker can see traffic metadata but profile bundles are E2E-encrypted ciphertext.
-Cannot mint certs. - Compromised
+• Compromised remote relay → attacker can see traffic metadata but profile bundles are E2E-encrypted ciphertext.
+Cannot mint certs.

-helm→ attacker gets the CA key.
+• Compromised coxswain → attacker gets the CA key.
 Fleet fully compromised — but user profiles remain encrypted (the controller never holds users' private keys in usable form).
-Hence helm's "no inbound ports, behind NAT" posture.
+Hence coxswain's "no inbound ports, behind NAT" posture.

 §7 · real-time & multi-admin